michahell/pinbored-nwjs/README.md

 [![Build Status](https://travis-ci.org/michahell/pinbored-webkit.svg)](https://travis-ci.org/michahell/pinbored-webkit)
 [![Stories in Ready](https://badge.waffle.io/michahell/pinbored-webkit.png?label=In%20Progress&title=In%20Progress)](https://waffle.io/michahell/pinbored-webkit)

-Pinbored native OSX client built with Node-webkit and AngularJS.
-Future plans include windows / linux builds as well, but for now focus is on OSX (using NUWK! instead of CLI node-webkit magic for development simplification).
-See https://github.com/michahell/pinbored for more info of history of this project.
+[Pinbored](http://michahell.github.io/pinbored-webkit) is a 'native' (currently OSX only) [Pinboard](https://pinboard.in/) client built with Node-webkit and AngularJS.
+Future plans include windows / linux builds as well, but for now the focus is on OSX.
+See the [abandoned AS3 client version](https://github.com/michahell/pinbored) for more info on the history of this project.

 Download binaries
 =================

-TBA
+T.B.A.

 Why
 ===